Triomphe: French Ruff

-According to David Parlett, the French game of Triomphe was known in England as Trump or French Ruff, the latter name to distinguish it from the ancestor of Whist and Bridge, English Ruff.
+According to David Parlett, the French game of Triomphe was known in England as Trump or French Ruff, the latter name to distinguish it from English Ruff (or Ruff and Honours).

 The rules are only known from The Compleat Gamester, first published in 1674, and reprinted more or less verbatim until 1754.
 A French-suited pack is used.
 They describe a game for two players or two teams of two or three players-a-side.
 Players cut for the deal and the player cutting the highest or lowest card, as pre-agreed, deals 5 cards each in packets of 2 and 3, before turning the next as trumps.
 Cards rank in Écarté order: K Q Kn A 10 9 7 6 5 4 3 2.
 If the dealer turns up the Ace as trumps, the dealer may 'ruff' (exchange) it with another card and, if agreed, may also exchange with the next card of the stock if it is a trump, continuing to exchange as long as trumps appear and laying out the cards discarded.
 This 'robbery' was known as 'ruffing' hence the name of the game.
 (Note: According to Parlett 'ruff' appears to have meant robbing the stock which makes sense in the games bearing this name.)

 Players must follow suit or trump and overtrump if unable to follow; only discarding if unable to follow suit or trump.
 Winning three or four tricks scores 1 point, winning five tricks scores 5.
 If players agree, there are penalty points for incorrect dealing (1) or revoking (1 or 2).
 A player playing out of turn incurs 1 penalty point unless it is the last trick.

 Gambiter assumes that winning 5 tricks is only worth 2 points and that game is 5.
 Play is anti-clockwise and eldest hand (right of the dealer) leads to the first trick.
 However, it is not clear from what source these clarifications or changes are drawn from.